Free nationwide shipping on all orders!

 Speaking of colours, one of the best design tips we can give you is choosing your colour palette wisely.
 Yes, you want your design to stand out, but you also don’t want to overload it with too many shades and graphics.
 Instead, achieve a nice balance of colour and contrast by using some of the “louder” colours on text and imagery you want to be noticed the most.

 Another key to learning graphic design is understanding the importance of fonts.
-Like our advice with colours, you don’t want to overdo it with too many type faces and it’s a good idea to consider how easily you need your customers to view it, whether it’s a design being seen up close or from far away.
+Like our advice on colours, you don’t want to overdo it with too many typefaces, and it’s a good idea to consider how easily you need your customers to view it, whether it’s a design being seen up close or from far away.

 This can be a hard one to grasp, but a good design will often implement plenty of white space.
 Why?
-Because white space can help make your graphic design more visually appealing and in turn, make it easier for customers to read and understand what you’re trying to advertise.
+White space can help make your graphic design more visually appealing and, in turn, make it easier for readers to understand.

 The consumer isn’t going to know where to look and will likely become too overwhelmed to read it.
 Design tip 5 keep going!

 Another important principle of graphic design is readability.
-At the end of the day, you want your customer to see and read your hard work.
-This can apply to how you overlay text onto background and again the colours and fonts you use.
+At the end of the day, you want your customers to see and read your hard work.
+This can apply to how you overlay text onto the background, and again, the colours and fonts you use.
 You want the colour of your text to contrast significantly against the backdrop.
-Again, get some design inspiration and take a look at some graphic designs that you yourself are attracted to the most.
-Design tip 6 – your over halfway now!
+Again, get some design inspiration and take a look at some graphic designs that you are attracted to the most.
+Design tip 6 – you’re over halfway now!

-Some good examples of imagery is what is known as flat design.
+One good example of imagery is what is known as flat design.
 Flat design uses simple, two-dimensional elements and bright colours to create a three-dimensional effect.

 It’s often easy to create but can be super impactful.
 Another piece of imagery worth using in your design scheme is your logo.

-One of our final design tips to keep in mind when becoming a great graphic designer is to proof read.
-Read, read and proof read your design more than you might want to.
-This will make sure the entire design space is not only accurate so you don’t mislead customers with false information, but it will ensure there are no silly spelling mistakes.
+One of our final design tips to keep in mind when becoming a great graphic designer is to proofread.
+Read, read and proofread your design more than you might want to.
+This ensures your design is accurate and free of errors, and avoids misleading your customers.

 There’s nothing more unprofessional than a good design ruined by a mere spelling mistake!
-Take a break and step away ask a colleague to take a look send it to someone not in work, breathe, then read again!
+Take a break and step away, ask a colleague to take a look, send it to someone not at work, breathe, then read again!

 Take a break